banner-brands.png

 • Discount each year’s cash flow back to its present value using the discount rate

-• Calculate the Net Present Value (NPV) by summing the present values of all cash flows
+• Calculate the Net Present Value (NPV) by adding the present values of all cash flows

 • Interpretation: A positive NPV indicates the project creates value, while a negative NPV suggests a loss.
 Choose projects with the highest NPVs, considering the risk profile